 Since Integrate.Io is a fully cloud-native, web-based platform, Integrate.io is valuable for remote or hybrid teams.
 This allows employees to work from anywhere while still giving them the ability to access the data they need securely.

 - No-code/low-code UI for creating complex ETL workflows

-- A wide variety of pre-built connectors for the most popular sources/destinations
+- Over 220 out-of-the-box transformations and a wide variety of pre-built connectors for the most popular sources/destinations

 - Workflow creation tools for defining dependencies between tasks

 - Alert emails with no additional configuration

 - Package portability so you can replicate an existing job to another account

 - Excellent scalability because aggregations are processed with a dynamically created cluster

 - On-call chat support via telephone or video

 Integrate.io's Salesforce integration is a standout feature, especially its support for two-way Salesforce-to-Salesforce integration.
 Typically only available in high-cost integration platforms like Mulesoft and IBM App Connect, Integrate.io allows you to pull data from Salesforce, transform it, and load it back into Salesforce.
 With powerful transformation capabilities like cross-joining, ranking, sorting, cloning, asserting, limiting, and aggregating, enterprises no longer need to rely on expensive integration platforms.
 Instead, Integrate.io offers an affordable and user-friendly option for performing complex transformations on Salesforce data.